rocarvaj/cplexfaq/README.md

 * E. D. Andersen, C. Roos, and T. Terlaky, On implementing a primal-dual interior-point method for conic quadratic optimization.

 Source: [IBM Support](https://www-304.ibm.com/support/docview.wss?uid=swg21400019)

+**What's the meaning of deterministic ticks when using multithreading?**
+From [this](https://www.ibm.com/developerworks/community/forums/html/topic?id=ca9f010c-dab6-4ea0-aa1b-89a4e9e1b68b) I understand that every thread has its own internal tick counter.

+Reasonable assumption for the meaning of `CPXgetdettime` could be:

+1. Sum of those counters
+2. Max of those counters

+**A:** Similar to wallclock time, deterministic time is the max of the thread's deterministic time.